isalant/isalant.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in the Health Policy PhD Program (Economics Track) at Harvard University.
-In 2024-2025, I was a Pre-Doctoral Fellow in Aging and Health Research at the National Bureau of Economic Research.
+In 2022-2024, I was a Pre-Doctoral Fellow in Aging and Health Research at the National Bureau of Economic Research.

-I study a variety of topics in health economics and aging, including the economics of insurance markets, environmental health, and the causes and consequences of racial health disparities.
-Much of my recent work has examined these topics in the context of Alzheimer's disease and related dementias.
+I study the economics of long term care and community-based care, with a focus on home health care.

 **I am on the 2025-2026 job market.**

-Email: gpeterson@g.harvard.edu
+Email: isalant@g.harvard.edu

 <!--
 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!